massimobottelli/travelog/README.md

 * browser `fetch`
 * generated TypeScript types from OpenAPI

-No additional client-side data-fetching/state-management framework is required for MVP1.
+No additional client-side data-fetching/state-management framework is required .

 ### Testing

-MVP1 uses:

 * unit tests for domain and application logic;
 * integration tests for database and API behavior.